oracle/centos2ol/README.md

    If a system is swiched to Oracle Linux and there is no newer Oracle Linux version of a package already installed then the CentOS version remains.
-   This option proceeds to reinstall any CentOS RPM with an identical version from Oracle Linunx.
+   This option proceeds to reinstall any CentOS RPM with an identical version from Oracle Linux.
 This is not necessary for support and has no impact to a systems functionality but is offered so a user can remove CentOS GPG keys from the truststore.
    A list of all non-Oracle RPMs will be displayed after the reinstall process.